 To eavesdrop, modify, intercept and even drop the I4 packet, the attacker must attach to the same routing paths taken by these packets.
-This prerequisite raises the bar to launch this kind of attack and also limits the scope of potential attackers to be at certain locations.
-The communicating peers can establish the security association (SA) to protect the confidentiality and integrity of information exchanged based on distributed keys.
-Note that even with a SA a Man-in-Middle can still drop the I4 packet.
-Other methods, such as "WATCHER" [20], can be used to detect disruptive routers.
+This prerequisite raises the bar to launch this kind of attack and also limits the scope of attackers to be at certain locations.
+The communicating peers can establish the security association (SA) to protect the confidentiality and integrity of information exchanged.
+In the future we plan to study how to establish SA under the practical constraints.
+Note that even with SA a Man-in-Middle can still drop the I4 packet.
+The "WATCHER" method [20] can be used to detect disruptive routers.